Star trackers for satellites can play a vital role in attitude determination.

 Please note that this article is for information only and is not purporting to be an assessment of any of the products listed.
 If you need more information at any time, please don’t hesitate to contact us.
 In addition, while we try to be as comprehensive as possible new star trackers are coming to the market regularly and we will keep this article updated with new models and suppliers over time – so please check back often or consider bookmarking this page.

-How star trackers work
+How star trackers for satellites work

 In essence a star tracker is a simple navigational tool that can determine the orientation of its host satellite relative to certain stars.